r4victor/tenthousandmeters/content/blog/python_bts_11.md

     3. Store the path entry finder in `sys.path_importer_cache`.
 If no path entry finder is found, store `None` and continue with the next entry.
     4. Call `find_spec()` of the path entry finder.
 If the spec is `None`, continue with the next entry.
     5. If found a namepsace package (`spec.loader` is `None`), extend `namespace_path` with `spec.submodule_search_locations` and continue with the next entry.
-    6. Return the spec.
+    6. Otherwise, return the spec.
 4. If `namespace_path` is empty, return `None`.
 5. Create a new namespace package spec with `submodule_search_locations` based on `namespace_path`.
 6. Return the spec.

 All this complicated logic of `PathFinder` is unnecessary most of the time.
-Typically, a path entry is just a path to a directory, so `PathFinder` calls the `find_spec()` method a `FileFinder` instance returned by the corresponding hook.
+Typically, a path entry is just a path to a directory, so `PathFinder` calls the `find_spec()` method of a `FileFinder` instance returned by the corresponding hook.

 ## FileFinder

 A `FileFinder` instance searches for modules in the directory specified by the path entry.
+A path entry can either be an absolute path or a relative path.
+In the latter case, it's resolved with respect to the current working directory.

-Its `find_spec()` method takes an absolute module name but uses only the portion after the last dot:
+The `find_spec()` method of `FileFinder` takes an absolute module name but uses only the portion after the last dot:

 ```python
 modname_tail = modname.rpartition('.')[2]